haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 > ...that's a moralistic judgement about my abilities with NVC!
 > ...shit.

-The result is that I'm quickly sucked into the idea that there are right and wrong ways to think.
+The result is that I'm quickly sucked into the idea that there are right and wrong ways to frame thoughts.
 Thinking about thoughts until the thoughts are the things I want to think.

 It took me Monday and Tuesday to get the presentation where I wanted.
 After that I still hadn't blogged.
 I switched from one heavily self-reflective task to the next.
 By the end of it all I just wanted to code!

 #### **Misusing NVC**

-When I posted that I would be talking about NVC, it grabbed a fellow Recurser's attention.
+When I posted that I would be talking about NVC, it grabbed a fellow NVC aware Recurser's attention.
 It was nice having someone to run ideas by.
 Also to have that person point out where I had been misusing NVC.

 In the past I've gotten caught up in the game of *"How can we translate everything to be NVC"*.
 That would then quickly lead me to judging all my communication as good/bad.
 Seeing NVC as a tool rather than "THE" way to communicate helped relieve some pressure from myself.
 There's no right answers!